 Tariku Asefa v Libya

 While transiting (migrating) through Libya on his journey to Europe, after escaping from Sudan, Tariku was abducted and held captive for over a year.
 He was tortured and forced to work.
-After his release he came to the UK and is seeking asylum and redress for what he endured.
+After his release he came to the UK and, having been granted asylum, is now seeing redress for what he endured.

 Tariku was born in Eritrea in 1991.
 His mother died when he was very young, and his father was persecuted due to his religious beliefs.
 When Tariku was approximately three years old, he and his father fled to Ethiopia.